minicli/minicli/README.md

 ## Getting Started

 There are two ways to get started.
-If you want the **bare minimum**:
+If you want the bare minimum, what we'll call "Minimalist App", you can create a single PHP script with your whole application.
+If you want a more structured application, with commands and subcommands, then you should use Command Namespaces to organize your commands into Controllers.

 ### Minimalist App